gervaisb/clever-tools/README.md

 `clever login` tries to open a browser through `xdg-open` on GNU/Linux systems (and in bash for windows).
 Make sure you have `xdg-utils` available as well as a default browser set, or you can copy and paste the URL displayed in the console.

+For an headless usage, `clever login` accept the `--token` and `--secret` parameters.
+Those are displayed into the webapage opened after a successful `clever login`.

 ### Create an application

 ```sh